GuanceCloud/datakit/internal/export/doc/en/datakit-filter.md

     Filters in *datakit.conf* developped for debugging, you should use web-side Blacklist for production usage.
 Once the filter is configured in *datakit.conf*, the Blacklist configured in web-side will **no longer take effect**.

-    PS: Blacklist will be deprecated in the future, we recomment use Pipeline `drop()` to drop unwanted data.
+    PS: Blacklist will be deprecated in the future, we recommend use Pipeline `drop()` to drop unwanted data.
 <!-- markdownlint-enable -->

 The configuration here should follow the following rules: